-The various routes available for entities established or incorporated outside India (foreign investors) to invest their funds in India are:
+The various routes available for entities established or incorporated outside India (foreign investors) to invest in India are:

-- Foreign Portfolio Investors (FPIs): Portfolio Investments are permitted in listed securities on Indian Stock Exchange, Fixed Income and unlisted debt.
-The foreign investors have to seek a registration in India prior to commencement of portfolio investments - Foreign Direct Investments (FDIs) (Strategic investments in Indian companies): Investments can be made under the automatic investment route or the Government approval route depending on the sector of the investee company.
-The approvals for Government route would be provided by the respective department or ministry, within the Government of India - Foreign Venture Capital Investors (FVCIs): Investments permitted in venture capital undertakings falling under the specified sectors.
-The foreign investors have to seek a registration from Securities and Exchange Board of India (SEBI), prior to commencement of investments under this route - Non-Resident Indians/ Overseas Citizens of India (NRIs/ OCIs): An Indian citizen who stays abroad for employment or carries on business or vocation outside India or a non-resident foreign citizen of Indian origin are permitted to invest in Indian securities under both the Portfolio Investment Route as well as Strategic investments under FDI
+- Foreign Portfolio Investors (FPIs): Portfolio Investments are permitted in listed securities on Indian Stock Exchange, Fixed income and unlisted debt.
+The foreign investors can invest under this route after obtaining a FPI license - Foreign Direct Investments (FDIs) (Strategic investments in Indian companies): Investments can be made under the automatic investment route or the Government approval route depending on the sector of the investee company.
+The approvals for Government route would be provided by the respective department or ministry, within Government of India - Foreign Venture Capital Investors (FVCIs): Investments permitted in venture capital undertakings falling under the specified sectors.
+The foreign investors can invest under this route after obtaining a license from Securities and Exchange Board of India (SEBI) - Non-Resident Indian/ Overseas Citizen of India (NRIs/ OCIs): An Indian citizen who stays abroad for employment or carries on business or vocation outside India or a non-resident foreign citizen of Indian origin are permitted to invest in Indian securities under both the Portfolio Investment as well as Strategic investments under FDI